Clinical Outcome Studies with Suicidal Participants

 Other:5% Other: Weekly clinical research skills seminar and weekly research team meetings

-*Students may be given the opportunity to have direct contact with research subjects; however, this will be determined by Dr. Comtois and the research coordinator on the basis of student performance during the probationary period.
+*Students may be given the opportunity to have direct contact with research subjects; however, this will be determined by Dr. Comtois and the research coordinator on the basis of student performance.

 Students must be willing to commute to the researchers’ offices in the Patricia Steel building at Harborview Medical Center.
 We recommend taking the free Health Sciences Express bus from the UW campus: (http://www.washington.edu/facilities/transportation/uwshuttles/HealthSciencesExpress/schedule)